 Cheques need to be made payable to HR Philpot (Barleylands) Ltd

 BACS details: Account No – 88407020 Sort Code: 60 02 30

 Do you offer free adult places?

 Yes we do!
-We offer one free adult for every six playing children, and adults accompanying SEN children are also free of charge.
+We offer one free adult for every six playing children, and adults accompanying SEND children are also free of charge.

 Do you have any special offers?

-Every paying child booked on to a guided visit or upgraded self-guided visit, receives a ticket to return to the Farm Park free of charge at a later date and schools can ask for up to two free family of four gift vouchers to use as raffle prizes or for fund-raising.
+Every paying child booked on one of our visits, receives a ticket to return to the Farm Park free of charge at a later date and schools can ask for up to two free family of four gift vouchers to use as raffle prizes or for fund-raising.